 Daybreak collaborates extensively with musicians and artists in creating music videos as well as dance and concert films.
-We’ve collaborated with, filmed or created live moving image for artists as diverse as Archie Roach, Sinead O’Connor, Mono, Mavis Staples, Joelistics, Dan Sultan, John Cale, Paul Kelly, Taxes, Motor Ace, Emma Donovan, Billy Bragg, Joss Stone and Hiatus Kaiyote.
+We’ve collaborated with, filmed, or created live moving images for artists as diverse as Archie Roach, Sinead O’Connor, Mono, Mavis Staples, Joelistics, Dan Sultan, John Cale, Paul Kelly, Taxes, Motor Ace, Emma Donovan, Billy Bragg, Joss Stone and Hiatus Kaiyote.

 Daybreak has worked with numerous agencies and clients in producing and creating commercials, online content and fashion film for diverse requirements.
 See our selected works for examples of our commercial work or contact us for commercial reels.

-Daybreak has worked and continues to collaborate with the brilliant minds of Film Camp, Aquarius Films, ArenaMedia, Buster Films, Matchbox Films, Tony Ayres Productions, N0 Colectivo and Rhapsody Films.
+Daybreak has worked and continues to collaborate with the brilliant minds of Film Camp, Aquarius Films, ArenaMedia, Buster Productions, Matchbox Pictures, Tony Ayres Productions, N0 Colectivo and Rhapsody Films.